logancyang/lintcode/highFreq/README.md

 Generally it can be `O(n^2) + O(n^2) = O(n^2)`.

 (The K-Sum problem in the problem set is not a generalization of Two/Three/Four Sum, it's a DP backpack)

+#### Partition Array (2-pointers)

+Put numbers smaller than pivot to the left, and those greater or equal to pivot to the right.

+A typical 2-pointers problem.
+Its variation (put pivot in the right place) is a part of **QuickSort**.

+The `start` pointer increments while `start <= end` still and `nums[start] < pivot`, meaning the item is already in the right place.
+The same for `end`, it decrements while `start <= end` holds and `nums[end] >= pivot`.

+Then check if after those increments and decrements, if still `start < end`, it means we have found a case where the swap is needed.
+Swap `nums[start]` and `nums[end]`.

+Finally, return `start` (not `end`) which is the first index where it's greater than pivot.

+#### Sort Colors I and II (2-pointers or counting sort)

+We can use 2-pointers similar to Partition Array.
+We check for each color in the required order.

+Fot the 1st color A, we put A in front and non-A to the back.
+Then we check color B. Since A's are already in the right places, we start from the 1st non-A, put B in front and non-B to the back...
+To achieve this, just write a helper function that uses 2-pointers to swap in-place and returns the `start` (1st non-pivot index), and call it for different pivots in order.

+Alternatively, we can use **Counting Sort**.
+For example, `[2, 1, 1, 2, 3, 3, 1]`, we count the # of each
+color and get a histogram array `[3, 2, 2]` where the `index + 1` here is the color id number, the value is the count.
+Then we unfold this histogram array to a new array `[1, 1, 1, 2, 2, 3, 3]` by putting 3 1's, 2 2's, 2 3's into it.